Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality

 To be more concrete about our research question, we further introduce an application example on improving customer lifetime value, adapted from a seminal work in the marketing literature by \cite{pfeifer2000modeling} and closely related to customer retention and churn management (\citealt{hamilton2023churning,lemmens20managing, kan24managing}).
 This example will be revisited throughout the paper.

 \begin{example}[Customer Lifetime Value] Drawing from the classic Recency, Frequency, Monetary value (RFM) framework, it is often posited by companies that the probability a customer will purchase at the end of any period is solely a function of her \emph{recency}---the number of periods since her last purchase. \cite{pfeifer2000modeling} model recency as the state space of an MDP and characterize customer lifetime value via the value function, which is the discounted sum of revenue collected in the long-run.
-The state transitions occur as follows: each purchase resets the customer's recency to one; conversely, if no purchase is made, the customer's recency increases by one period.
-When a customer's recency is high (for example, recency$\geq$5), \cite{pfeifer2000modeling} aggregate these instances into a single state, denoted as $s^5$, and regard it as representing an inactive customer.

 Currently, in order to encourage repeat business and build customer loyalty, the company is exploring the impact of issuing coupons to customers with high recency (i.e., inactive customers at state $s^5$) to attract them back.
 The coupon treatment is considered \emph{local}, affecting only the state transitions and immediate reward at state $s^5$, while leaving all other states unchanged before and after the treatment.
 Our study can then enable the company to assess how such a coupon policy might affect customer lifetime value in the long run. \end{example}